-8. What is the new governance structure?
+7. What is the new governance structure?

 The structure is set out in the Articles of Association.
-There are Members, Board of Directors and Committees, one of which is the Local Academy Committee.
-The Scheme of Delegation which will be available shortly will set out the responsibilities of each of these and will provide detailed guidance about where the decision-making, responsibility and accountability for each function sits.
+There are Members, Board of Directors and

+Committees, one of which is the Local Academy Committee.
+The Scheme of Delegation available under the Governance tab here sets out the responsibilities of each of these and will provide detailed guidance about where the decision-making, responsibility and accountability for each function sits.